cthoyt/curies4j/README.md

 A Java implementation of the [`curies`](https://github.com/cthoyt/curies/) Python package, which enables idiomatic conversion between URIs and compact URIs (CURIEs).

+Note that this package returns `null` when it gets content it can't handle instead of throwing errors.

 ```java
 import org.biopragmatics.curies.Converter;
 import org.biopragmatics.curies.Reference;